 579 and Below – Bad Credit Score

 Any credit score below 580 is considered bad credit.
 Having a bad credit score can make it significantly more challenging to qualify for personal loans.
-However, similarly to fair credit loans, there are bad credit loans and online lenders who work specifically with poor credit borrowers.
+However, similarly to fair credit loans, there are bad credit loans and online lenders who work specifically with poor credit borrowers who desperately need a loan for bad credit.

 Do You Need a Bank Account To Get a Personal Loan?

-While most personal loans require you to have a bank account, some lenders will grant loan approval regardless.
+While most personal loans require you to have an active bank account, some lenders will grant loan approval regardless.
 However, it should be noted that a personal loan that does not require a bank account will charge higher interest rates.

 Financial Institutions That Provide Personal Loans

 The first place that pops into your head when you need to borrow money is probably a bank.
 But you don’t necessarily need to go to a bank to get a personal loan.
-In fact, more traditional bank loans can have more stringent requirements on credit scores than other financial institutions like a credit union or an online lender.
+In fact, traditional bank loans can have more stringent credit requirements than other financial institutions, like credit unions or online lenders.

 A Credit Union